kazutomo/hacogen/README.md

 HACOGen - hardware compressor generator

-Hardware compressor generator (HACOGen), written in Chisel, generates hardware compressor Verilog codes that compresses input data in a streaming manner (without stall).
-Just starting up a project.
-It only generates a simple zero-skimming compressor at this point.
-The codes are not well-organized now.
-I will add more details here and sort out and improve the codes one by one.
+Hardware compressor generator (HACOGen), written in Chisel3, generates a stall-free hardware compressor design (Verilog codes).
+The current version generates a simple zero-skimming compressor.
+The compressor receives data as a vector of elements (each element is 16-bit by default) every single cycle, compress the data and stack it into an internal buffer.
+When the buffer gets full, the flush signal is raised; its content is ready to be read.

 Getting Started